TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Items.rst

       You can have a maximum of 31 checkboxes in such an array and each element is represented by a single bit in the integer value which ultimately goes into the database.

-   In this array each entry is itself an array where the first entry (index 0) is the label (string or LLL reference).
+   In this array each entry is itself an associative array.
    The value sent to the database will be an integer representing a bit mask based on the position of the checkbox in this array.